Capital punishment in the United States: Moratoria and reviews on executions

 On February 13, 2015, Pennsylvania Governor Tom Wolf announced a moratorium on the death penalty.
 Wolf will issue a reprieve for every execution until a commission on capital punishment, which was established in 2011 by the Pennsylvania State Senate, produces a recommendation.
 The state had not executed anyone since Gary M. Heidnik in 1999.

 On July 25, 2019, U.S. Attorney General William Barr announced that the federal government would resume executions using pentobarbital, rather than the three-drug cocktail previously used.
 Five convicted death row inmates were scheduled to be executed in December 2019 and January 2020.
-On November 20, 2019, U.S. District Judge Tanya S. Chutkan issued a preliminary injunction preventing the resumption of federal executions.
+On November 20, 2019, U.S. District Judge Tanya Chutkan issued a preliminary injunction preventing the resumption of federal executions.
 Plaintiffs in the case argued that the use of pentobarbital may violate the Federal Death Penalty Act of 1994.
 The stay was lifted in June 2020 and four executions were rescheduled for July and August 2020.
 On July 14, 2020, Daniel Lewis Lee was executed.
 He became the first convict executed by the federal government since 2003.
 Overall, thirteen federal prisoners were executed during the presidency of Donald Trump between July 2020 and January 2021.
 The last convict executed was Dustin Higgs on January 16, 2021.
 On July 1, 2021, U.S. Attorney General Merrick Garland halted all federal executions pending review of the changes made under the Trump administration.

+On January 20, 2025, Donald Trump issued Executive Order 14164 as one of many presidential orders he issued on the first day of his second term.
+It requests that the Attorney General, and thus the Department of Justice, pursue the death penalty in all federal cases whose severity makes its use appropriate.
+The order also requests that, whenever legal and appropriate, the Justice Department "pursue Federal jurisdiction and seek the death penalty" for the specific federal capital offenses of murder of a law enforcement officer as well as any capital crimes committed by illegal aliens in the US.
+On February 5, 2025, U.S. Attorney General Pam Bondi formally rescinded the Biden administration's moratorium on the federal death penalty.
+Bondi also stated the Justice Department's intention to strengthen the death penalty and seek to apply it whenever appropriate for a capital crime, and to assist states in the implementation of death sentences.